High Memory Jobs

 If, at any point during the running of the job, the job’s peak memory usage goes above the limit that the job is permitted to use, then the job will be terminated by the batch system.

-The memory limit imposed on a job by the batch system is number of cores your job requests X memory per core on the node where the job runs.
+• Number of cores your job requests” X “memory per core on the node where the job runs“.

-Hence you can give your job access to more memory by running on one of the high-mem nodes detailed below.
+Alternatively, you can give your job access to more memory by running on one of the high-mem nodes detailed below.
 They offer more memory-per-core.

 Requesting high memory nodes